Penguinsssssss/DDRM-Level-Editor-v0.3/README.md

 # Timeline (Sorted newest to oldest)

 ## Thurs Dec.
+18
+- Added Export feature
+  - Converts from notes that are stored in measures to milliseconds
+  - Adds all of the placeholder info required for Jackbox
+  - Technically usable, currently causes a crash halfway through song, unsure why

+## Thurs Dec.
 4
 - Changed mouse button handling
   - Left click now places a new note on an empty gridspace